CNA-Tech/PKS-Ninja/LabGuides/NsxtManualInstall-IN1497/readme.md

 - Click on **Fabric** -> **Nodes**, and then click **Edges**
 - Select `nsxedge-1.corp.local`
 - Click the gear dropdown
-- Select Configure as Tansport Node
+- Select Configure as Transport Node

 _NOTE: If the 'Configure as Transport Node' menu item is not active, wait a few minutes and try again._